In this corner, Hope.

 We recommend that you wear comfortable gym clothes including shorts or pants, tee shirts, sweats, or yoga clothes, and comfortable athletic shoes.
 Street clothes and shoes are not recommended.
 Boxing equipment is available for free use while at the gym.
 Rock Steady also sells boxing gear and Rock Steady apparel at the gym.

 Is there a charge to attend RSB classes?

 RSB is a non-profit organization largely supported by grants, private donations and fundraising events.
-There is a small, discounted fee of $99 per month for Rock Steady Boxers that allows for unlimited RSB classes and unlimited use of equipment during Open Gym.
+There is a small, discounted fee of $120 per month for Rock Steady Boxers that allows for unlimited RSB classes and unlimited use of equipment during Open Gym, as well as daily Zoom workouts that can be done from home.
 Caregivers assisting Rock Steady Boxers are no charge.
-There is also a $45 non-refundable charge for your initial 30 minute assessment with a Rock Steady Coach.
+There is also a $50 non-refundable charge for your initial 30 minute assessment with a Rock Steady Coach.
 If you cannot afford the cost of Rock Steady Boxing, please contact us and a scholarship may be available.

 Do I need a physician’s recommendation to attend RSB?

 We require every participant to have a physician’s release.
 We recommend that Rock Steady Boxers always discuss any form of exercise they are doing inside and outside of RSB with their physicians as part of their overall wellness plan.
 RSB also requests that individuals with cardiac problems clear their participation with their doctors to make sure that they can participate in activities requiring rigorous exercise.